Editor’s Note: This is part two of a three-part series.

 Like right now, there are a couple of bills kicking around the Senate and the House to overturn Trump’s declaration of an emergency to sell arms to Saudi Arabia.
 There’s a court case, right now, contesting his ability to declare a state of emergency in order to build that stupid Wall that was not authorized by Congress.
 I would love it if, this next election, the Democrats … took the Senate and, as a result, were able to write legislation that prunes back the executive authority for that.

 I don’t know.
 My fear is, again, that this will just turn into an engorging presidency that the Republicans and Democrats feel entitled to use against each other.
 My hope is that maybe we will realize it’s a bad idea to put power into somebody’s hands, because he might wind up being a bloviating, washed-up game-show host that nobody likes.

-LN: In your book, Laughter is Better than Communism, you had a whole subsection of your first chapter about trade and tariffs.
+, you had a whole subsection of your first chapter about trade and tariffs.
 So, what is your take on the trade war unfolding between the U.S. and China, and where do you see things heading?